 Ground disturbance and rutting are monitored on all Crown harvest sites using an internal audit process.
-Compliance with PHP's procedures are checked during seasonal audits as well as on post-harvest inspections.
+Compliance with PHP's procedures are checked during seasonal audits as well as on postharvest inspections.
 Crown contractors also check rutting conditions weekly and record their assessment on the contractor weekly check list.

-In 2020, 38 Crown contractors were audited by PHP operations supervisors.
+In 2021, 30 Crown contractors were audited by PHP operations supervisors.
 The overall results of these audits are shown on page 10 of this report.
-For ground disturbance and machine rutting guidelines specifically, the audits found that all contractors received a score of 100 meaning there was full compliance with PHP's procedures related to these items.
+For ground disturbance and machine rutting guidelines specifically, there was full compliance with PHP procedures.